bsmith89/make-bml/lesson.md

 git commit -m "Write a master script to run the pipeline."
 ```

-Notice that I didn't version control any of the products of our analysis.
+Notice that we didn't version control any of the products of our analysis.
-I'll talk more about this later.
+We'll talk more about this at the end of the tutorial.

 A master script is a good start, but it has a few shortcomings.